Before going into a consideration of Deep Sleep, once again a small detour.

 The ending of the imaginary “me”, the little “i”, is the end of the ego, or in other words, the end of what I describe as my “Personality”, the person in me.

 So what dies in the ending of the ego is actually the imagined personality which is nothing but a bunch of ‘floating’ descriptors imagined for ‘myself’ to delimit and give an ID to a “me.”

 In other words, the chosen set of descriptors of my ID draw an imaginary boundary around that set separating a ‘me’ from the rest.
 The boundary of separation creates a distance between me and the other.

-So end of the imaginary separate ‘me’, the death of my person, is the fulfillment of Love.
+So the ‘end’ of the imaginary separate ‘me’, i.e. the death of my person (personality), is the fulfillment of Love.

-The ending of the artificially drawn boundary giving a separation as an ‘ego’ while the body-mind is still alive resulting in total integration of what Is All is True surrender.
+The ending of the artificially drawn boundary (that is the cause to give raise to an island of separate ‘ego’ while the body-mind is still alive) resulting in total integration with what Is All is True surrender.
 That is Liberation.

 (To continue: Anesthesia, Deep Sleep, Death And Consciousness – Part 3/3)